A CASE STUDY: Storytelling for the Abbotsford International Airshow

 Consequently, we determined the aspects of the airshow that patrons have always found most attractive.
 There are many forms of entertainment vying for customers’ dollars — what does the Abbotsford Airshow offer that convinces them to spend their dollars on airshow tickets?
 It’s the raw power of the flying machines — the WOW factor.
 That being the case, we want a message that reflects explosive excitement — something as loud and machine-gun as the jets that blast across the sky.

-Using bold fonts that scream from the page and beg to be read, we asked a provocative question on each page that made the casual reader suddenly interested.
+Using bold fonts that scream from the page and beg to be read, we asked a provocative question on each page that suddenly interested the casual reader.
 In each case, the question teases and amuses.
 Of course, in each case, the answer is always the “Abbotsford Airshow,” underlining the event and associating it with the dynamic imagery of the advertising.

 Straightaway, the marketing campaign began with a corporate folder and promo sheets promoting tailored-to-fit, catered, private viewing accommodations.
 Surprisingly, I learned of its effectiveness before receiving the client’s sales results when my wife saw it prioritized by her boss—somebody placed on the top of her boss’s stack of work files at the law firm she worked at.
 A few weeks later, we learned that the private areas had sold out one month earlier than any previous year.

-Remember, while telling stories to your audience, it’s essential to use comparative illustrations to get your point across.
-Also, it’s a great way to evoke an emotional response, leaving a lasting impression.
+Remember, when telling stories to your audience, it’s essential to use comparative illustrations to get your point across.
+Comparative illustrations are also a great way to evoke an emotional response, leaving a lasting impression.
 Unquestionably, this is why this approach was successful for our client.

 Therefore, developing practical, relatable experiences for any unique media elements of a campaign is essential.
 For example, a simple device I used was connecting the literal envelope when I had the opportunity.
 We included a pre-stamped PURE FIRE ENVELOPE for customers to use when mailing back their requests for accommodations.
 “Pushing the envelope” was such a natural fit for this piece.